-Notice to over-the-air viewers who live in the Colorado Springs / Pueblo area.
-We will be completing the installation of a new transmitter and broadcast antenna on Tuesday, July 23 and Wednesday, July 24.
-In the meantime, there will be periodic interruptions in our service in the Colorado Springs/Pueblo area.
-These improvements require a change in the frequency we use to broadcast.
-In order to receive our new frequency, viewers will need to run a rescan for channels on their TV or converter box beginning the evening of Wednesday, July 24.
-Once the new frequency is acquired, our service will still show up as channel 12 on your channel guide.
-We apologize for the inconvenience, though we are looking forward to providing improved service to our valued viewers.
+We have completed the installation of a new transmitter and broadcast antenna that serves the Colorado Springs/Pueblo area.
+These improvements required a change in our broadcast frequency.
+In order to receive our new frequency viewers will need to run a rescan for channels on their TV or converter box.
+Once the new frequency is acquired our service will still show up as channel 12 on your channel guide.
+We apologize for the inconvenience, though are pleased to provide improved service to our valued viewers.

 SIGNAL TIPS & FAQS